 • Have filed returns and paid taxes for the preceding five tax years.

 As long as you have an unpaid balance, you’ll be charged interest.
-But this may be at a much lower rate than what you’d pay on a credit card or could arrange with a commercial lender.
+This may be at a much lower rate than what you’d pay on a credit card, or could arrange with a commercial lender.

 Be aware that, when you enter into an installment agreement, you must pledge to stay current on your future taxes.

-Filing a 2016 federal income tax return is important even if you can’t pay the tax due right now.
+Filing a 2018 federal income tax return is important even if you can’t pay the tax due right now.
 If you need assistance or would like more information, please contact us.
+We are here to help!

 About the author